-Most people will see a rheumatologist for their systemic lupus erythematosus (lupus) treatment.
-A rheumatologist is a doctor who specializes in rheumatic diseases (arthritis and other inflammatory disorders, often involving the immune system).
-Clinical immunologists (doctors specializing in immune system disorders) may also treat people with lupus.
-As treatment progresses, other professionals often help, including:
+Most people will see a rheumatologist for their lupus treatment.
+A rheumatologist is a doctor who specializes in rheumatic diseases, such as arthritis and other inflammatory or autoimmune disorders.
+Clinical immunologists, doctors who specialize in immune system disorders, may also treat people with lupus.
+Other health care providers may provide treatment, including:

-- Primary care doctors, such as a family physician or internal medicine specialist, who coordinates care between the different health providers and treats other problems as they arise.
+- Primary care providers, such as a family physician or internal medicine specialist.

 - Nephrologists, who treat kidney disease.

-- Cardiologists, who specialize in the heart and blood vessels.
+- Cardiologists, who specialize in treating diseases of the heart and blood vessels.

 - Hematologists, who specialize in blood disorders.